coder-lgtm/docker-k8s/README.md

 # Docker and Kubernetes Hands-On Workshop for Beginners

-This project is a Workshop presented to Women in Technology. **DETAILS**
+This project is a Workshop presented to Women in Technology. **DETAILS TBD**

 The Workshop will be presented in a virtual setting.